DartHomewrok-2022/digits_and_numbers/README.md

 ## task04

-  Two-digits numbers is given, Find the product digit of the number.
+  Two-digits numbers is given, Find the multiple digit of the number.

 **Example 1:**